BreastCheck's commitment to accessibility

 - All efforts are made to ensure that simple, sensitive and easy to understand language is used in materials and on websites.
 This is done to address barriers to screening which include fear, literacy difficulties, language barriers and embarrassment.
 This was acknowledged in the Best Health Promotion Project category of Crystal Clear Health Literacy Awards 2010.

 - The BreastCheck registration form requests that a woman advises BreastCheck of any additional needs to be considered during her screening appointment to ensure that she is accommodated and longer screening appointments are provided.
-These are sometime needed if a woman has breast implants, mobility issues, is deaf, blind or has an intellectual disability.
+These are sometime needed if a woman has mobility issues, is deaf, blind or has an intellectual disability.

 - The letter of appointment also reiterates that any additional needs or special requests be notified to BreastCheck.